 Writing quickly and accurately can give you a significant advantage when applying for a job.
 Employers are often impressed by this skill because it shows that you’ll be productive at their company.
 They might even prefer candidates with these skills over those with higher education levels or more experience.

-Make sure to include your word-per-minute rate on your resume to impress prospective employers, and more opportunities might come your way.
+Include your word-per-minute rate on your resume to impress prospective employers, and more opportunities might come your way.

 7) Learn to type faster